google/WebFundamentals/src/content/en/updates/2017/03/nic57.md

 <img src="/web/updates/images/2017/03/nic57/grid-layout.png" class="attempt-right">

-Flexbox is a powerful layout tool, it makes many complex layouts possible, but it can only do layout in one dimension.
+Flexbox is a powerful layout tool.
+It makes many complex layouts possible, but it can only do layout in one dimension.
 Chrome 57 adds support for [`display: grid`](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Grids)
 - the new [CSS Grid Layout specification](https://www.w3.org/TR/css3-grid-layout/),